mishhuang/profileGeneration/README.md

 ## Requirements
 Before you are able to run the microservice and make requests, you need to have the following installed:
-Python (version 3.6 or higher)
+Python (version 3.6 or higher),
-Flask (installed via pip install flask)
+Flask (installed via pip install flask),
 Requests (installed via pip install requests)

 ## Running the Microservice